stackup-wallet/keystore/doc/spec.md

         Keystore->>Keystore: Verify proof
         Keystore->>Verifier: Call validateData
         Verifier->>Verifier: Verify update data
-        Verifier->>Keystore: Return boolean
+        Verifier->>Keystore: Return validationData
         Keystore->>Keystore: Update root hash
     end
 ```

 This process begins with the `Caller` initiating the `handleUpdates` function on the `Keystore` contract.
 For every `UpdateAction` in the batch, the `Keystore` MUST verify the UCMT proof.
 If ok, then the `Keystore` calls `validateData` on the `Verifier` encoded in the `node`.
-This will check if the update to the next root hash is valid and returns a corresponding boolean value.
+This will check if the update to the next root hash is valid and returns a corresponding `validationData` value.

 Note that `handleUpdates` accepts a batch of `updateAction` objects by design in order to support use cases where other entities, such as solvers, are relaying updates on behalf of many accounts.

+The returned `validationData` is a `uint256` with no implied structure except for a literal value of `1` which MUST signal a failed validation.
+Besides this, the `Verifier` and downstream callers are free to interpret this value in any way they see fit.
+This pattern was made to be especially adaptable with ERC-4337 which has specific standards for packing `validUntil` and `validAfter` values for a transaction.

 ##### Replay protection